-Message to Water Customers (cont.)
+Message to Water Customers (continued)

-has undergone several high-level inspections and some deficiencies were found, including some on the exterior coating and needed improvement to the mixing of water in the tank to provide more water freshness and seismic resiliency.
-Work to fix these deficiencies is expected to begin in fall 2022.
-The city is also in the process of making upgrades to its automated control system for the water system, commonly referred to as SCADA.
-This system will received upgrades to its communications systems, field automation and cyber security, and expected to be complete in summer 2021.
+water reservoir on SE Stanley Avenue has undergone several high-level inspections and some deficiencies were noted, including the exterior coating, the water mixer in the tank, which helps ensure freshness and seismic resiliency.
+This project to address these issues is expected to cost \$2.8 million dollars with work beginning in fall 2022.
+The city is in process of upgrading the automated controls for the water system, commonly referred to as SCADA.
+This system will be replaced with upgrades to communications, field automation and cyber security.
+It is estimated this project will cost approximately \$1.2 million and be completed in late fall 2021.

-Providing the community with a clean and reliable source of drinking water remains a top priority.
-Residents and businesses can help by lowering their overall water use to conserve it for future use, as well as reduce impacts on the environment from unnecessarily pumping from underground and reduce the volume of water needed to be treated.
-Milwaukie has done a great job conserving water so far.
-Everyone can all do their part to continue this effort through a few easy changes.
-Planting native and climate-adapted plants that need less watering, fixing leaks and choosing water-smart appliances are just a few examples.
-For learn more about smart water habits, visit www.regionalh20.org.
+Sustaining a clean and reliable source of drinking water is a top priority for the city, but community members and businesses can help too by lowering their overall use.
+Conserving water for future use helps reduce impacts on the environment from unnecessarily pumping water and treating larger volumes of both wastewater and stormwater.
+A few easy changes can make a big difference, such as planting native and climate-adapted plants that need less watering, fixing leaks and choosing water-smart appliances.
+Visit www.regionalh2o.org to learn more about smart water habits.